 STAGE ONE – APPLICATION AND SHORTLIST

 Step 1.
-Fill out an Opening Shot 3 application form, available at right.
+Fill out an Opening Shot 4 application form

 Step 2.
 Compile the required supporting documentation, including:

-- A 2 page (max) outline or treatment of the proposed half-hour documentary project making clear reference to story structure and key character story arcs and stylistic and visual approach as per the ABC2 brief.
-(Screen Australia's What is a Synopsis/Outline/ Treatment? is a good reference; download it at right.)
+A 2-page (max) outline or treatment of the proposed half-hour documentary project making clear reference to story structure and key character story arcs and stylistic and visual approach as per the ABC2 brief.
+(A good reference guide for what is a synopsis/outline can be found on the Screen Australia website).
 You may propose more than one project in your application.

 Step 3.
-POST your complete Stage One application with supporting material (TWO copies) to the ABC (NOT Screen Australia):
+POST your complete Stage One application (THREE copies) to the ABC (NOT Screen Australia):